University of Arizona: Marching band

+The University of Arizona marching band, named The Pride of Arizona, played at the halftime of the first Super Bowl.
+Most recently, the Pride's 2014 Daft Punk show was chosen by the CBDNA (College Band Directors National Association) as one of ten in the nation to be presented at their National Conference in March 2015.
+In 2024, the Pride of Arizona became the 34th recipient of the Sudler Trophy.

 Athletics

 Like many large public universities in the U.S., sports are a major activity on campus, and receive a large operating budget.
 Arizona's athletic teams are nicknamed the Wildcats, a name derived from a 1914 football game with then California champions Occidental College, where the L.A.
 Times asserted, "the Arizona men showed the fight of wildcats."
-The University of Arizona participates in the NCAA's Division I-A in the Pac-12 Conference, which it was admitted in 1978.
+The University of Arizona participates in the NCAA's Division I-A in the Big 12 Conference, which it was admitted in 2024.

 Teams

 Men's basketball

 The men's basketball team has been one of the nation's most successful programs since Lute Olson was hired as head coach in 1983, and is still known as a national powerhouse in Division I men's basketball.
 Between 1985 and 2009, the team reached the NCAA Tournament 25 consecutive years, which is the third-longest streak in NCAA history, after Kansas, with appearances from 1990–present, North Carolina, with 27 consecutive appearances from 1975 to 2001.
 The Wildcats have reached the Final Four of the NCAA tournament in 1988, 1994, 1997, and 2001.
 In 1997, Arizona defeated the University of Kentucky, the then-defending national champions, to win the NCAA National Championship (NCAA Men's Division I Basketball Championship) by a score of 84–79 overtime; Arizona's first national championship victory.
 The 1997 championship team became the first and only in NCAA history to defeat three number-one seeds en route to a national title (Kansas, North Carolina, and Kentucky—the North Carolina game being the final game for longtime UNC head coach Dean Smith).
 Point guard Miles Simon was chosen as 1997 Final Four MVP (Simon was also an assistant coach under Olson from 2005 to 2008).
 The Cats also boast the third-highest winning percentage in the nation over the last twenty years.
 Arizona has won a total of 28 regular season conference championships in its program's history, and 6 PAC-12 tournaments.
 Since 2005, Arizona has produced 17 NBA draft picks.